cisagov/skeleton-golang-package/CONTRIBUTING.md

 ## Installing Go ##

-The quickest way to get started is to install [Nix](https://nixos.org/download.html).
-This will provide you with a project-specific installation of Go, as well as an interactive development environment.
-The development environment can be started from within the root of the project by running the `nix develop` command.

-The [flake.nix](flake.nix) file within the root of this project lists the dependencies this project needs, as well as the location of the package to build.
-After the installation of Nix, you can build the package by simply running: `nix build`

-Nix will use the Go version specified in the project, and if you have a previously installed version of Go it will be ignored and untouched.

-If you would rather not install Nix you can install Go via [brew](https://brew.sh/) by running `brew install golang` You also have the option of simply downloading the package from the [Go website](https://go.dev/doc/install) and following the detailed instructions to add it to your PATH.
+To get started you can install Go via [brew](https://brew.sh/) by running
+`brew install golang` You also have the option of simply downloading the package from the [Go website](https://go.dev/doc/install) and following the detailed instructions to add it to your PATH.